zeek/zeek/src/script_opt/ZAM/README.md

 ### Deficiencies:

-* Run-time error messages in compiled scripts have diminished identifying information.

 * The optimizer assumes you have ensured initialization of your variables.
 If your script uses a variable that hasn't been set, the compiled code may crash or behave aberrantly.
 You can use the `-u` command-line flag to find such potential usage issues.